 Stop fighting.
 Enjoy each other again.

 Worn down by sarcasm, fighting, or stony silences?
 Missing the old warmth and affection?
 Arguing about sex, money, in-laws?
+Struggling with the aftermath of infidelity?
 Don’t wait until it’s too late.

 With the help of an active, solution-focused marriage counselor or couples therapist, you and your partner can rediscover joy and connection.
-You can build a strong, honest, mutually supportive relationship and sustain it for the rest of your lives.
+In online marriage counseling or couples therapy sessions using my secure video platform, you can build a strong, honest, mutually supportive relationship and sustain it for the rest of your lives.

 Couples often come to see me after a near-disaster with marriage counseling.
 “Our last therapist asked us to talk about our feelings and sat there while we fought,” they tell me.
 The way I see it, you can do that at home for free.
 I don’t just sit back while you argue.

 Starting couples therapy right the first time can make all the difference.
 There’s no substitute for experience.

 New York Couples Therapy That Works

 Today’s marriage and couples counselors have access to an abundance of up-to-date research and practical tools to teach partners how to restore trust, connection, and romance in a relationship.
 There’s no excuse for a passive or chaotic process.
 That said, an experienced therapist won’t try to plug you into a cookie-cutter approach, either.